robcast/digilib/doc/src/site/markdown/java-settings.md

 status page.

 Sometimes there are memory issues.
-Newer versions of Tomcat refuse to load the libraries and I found that in some cases digilib stopped reading TIFF files after a period of running.
+Newer versions of Tomcat refuse to load the libraries (see JREMemoryLeakPreventionListener) and I found that in some cases digilib stopped reading TIFF files after a period of running.
 In these cases it helped to install the JAI files in Tomcats `lib/` directory or globally in the local Java JDK installation (i.e. in the Java's 'jre/lib/ext/' directory on linux).